megankuo/Express-User-Documentation/docs/pages/routes.md

 app.method(path, handler)
 ```
 !!!
 Info "Handler functions"
-    The handler will be often be an [anonymous function](https://www.javascripttutorial.net/javascript-anonymous-functions/) written as either a regular function or an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
+    The handler will often be an [anonymous function](https://www.javascripttutorial.net/javascript-anonymous-functions/) written as either a regular function or an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
 You may see more than one handler function per route in more complex routes.

 ## Setting up routes
 We will cover the 2 most generic route methods: `get` and `post`.